subjectId: 690737 visibleTabCount: 11

 Open Access Resources

-Publishing open access means free, unrestricted access, and immediate availability of your scholarship to anyone in the world with an internet connection.
+Publishing open access means free, unrestricted access, and immediate availability of your scholarship to anyone in the world.
 The University of Miami Libraries have established publishing agreements (some are pilot programs) which provide researchers with qualifying articles the possibility of APC funding.
 For University of Miami authors to take advantage of these programs, each article’s corresponding author must be affiliated with the University.
 Additional information can be found on the Open Access Funding at UM Guide.

 The benefits of publishing your work as Open Access include: